Niels-wm/os-challenge-included-eagles/README.md

 ### Sequential Model vs Process Model
 ###### Author: Niels With Mikkelsen, s174290
-In this experiment we want to compare a implementation using multiple processes (concurrent) and a implementation using only one process (sequential).
+In this experiment we want to compare a implementation using only one process (sequential) and a implementation using multiple processes (concurrent)

 The sequential model is probably the simplest working implementation of the challenge.
 The server accepts one client request at a time, calculate the reversed hash and sends back the answer to the client.
 I believe that this implementation will be the slowest one, because it is the minimum viable product (MVP) for accomplishing 100% reliability and has no optimizations.
 It is mainly used for see the effect of the process model.

 The process model is a little more interesting.
 Every time the server receives a client request a new process is created using the **fork** system call.
-The **fork** system call copies its address space to the new child process, this way their are no shared memory (/critical sections) and thus no need for synchronisation.
+The **fork** system call copies its address space to the new child process, this way there is no shared memory (critical sections) and thus no need for synchronisation.
 I believe that this implementation will be faster than the sequential model because we make use of the multi-core CPU i.e. we can have multiple processes working on diffrent requests.

 #### Setup
-All test regarding this experiment has been executed on the same computer, we have tried to keep the workload constant during the test session, however this is nearly impossible and is a possible error.
-The configuration parameters of the client is the following:
+All tests regarding this experiment has been executed on the same computer, we have tried to keep the workload constant during the test session, however this is nearly impossible and is a possible error.
+The configuration parameters of the client was the following:

 ##### Run Configuration